ShivamAgarwal-code/Scientia-DAO/README.md

 ### Which features does Scientia DAO offer?

-Scientia DAO offers a variety of features:
+Reserchia DAO offers a variety of features:

 - enter a community full of researchers and scientists
 - publish your researches and studies